Machine-Learning-for-Medical-Language/long-clinical-doc/README.md

  --output_path ${OUTPUT_PATH}
 ```

 5. Please make it sure to check the number of processed datapoints.
+If the numbers match the values written below, then the contents of the datasets are identical to our version.
+(Note that this integrity check does not verify the order of instances in the datasets.)
 ```
 Train: 34,759
 Dev: 7,505